jcsteh/app2clap/readme.md

 5. If you want to capture a different process, change the settings and press Capture again.
 6. To capture multiple, separate processes, use separate instances of the plug-in on separate tracks.
 7. If you want to record the captured audio, you will need to configure your DAW to record the output of the track, rather than the input.
+    You will most likely want to record the output pre-fader so that the track mute and volume don't affect the recorded audio.
 8. Disabling input monitoring in your DAW will not prevent captured audio from being heard.
     This is because input monitoring only affects input via the DAW, not output from a plug-in.
-    To prevent captured audio from being heard, you can disable the track's send to the master output.
+    To prevent captured audio from being heard, you can mute the track or disable the track's send to the master output.
-    If you want to hear audio previously recorded on that track without the live audio from the captured application, you can temporarily bypass the plug-in.
+    If you want to hear audio previously recorded on that track instead of the live audio from the captured application, you can temporarily bypass the plug-in.

 ### Sending Audio to a Windows Audio Device
 1. Add the `Clap2App` plug-in to a track in your DAW.